qwertdev13/erin/README.md

 # Project ERIN
-ERIN is a WikiLeaks Clone that will be focused to raise the voice of IT Proffesionals, help them share intel, data etc. freely without worrying about licensing etc.
+ERIN is a WikiLeaks Clone that will be focused to raise the voice of People whose intent is to share/leak public data and reveal secrets of unknown unaimously decided body.
+We aim to help them share intel, data etc. freely without worrying about licensing, media or getting arrested.

 ## Installation (CURRENTLY NOT USEFUL)